How to Use Ahrefs Link Building: A Simple Guide

 Your competitors’ backlink profiles are a goldmine of information.
 By analyzing who links to them, you can discover potential partners for your own brand.
 In Ahrefs’ Site Explorer, enter a competitor’s domain and navigate to the Backlinks report.
 This shows you every page linking to their site.
 Look for patterns.
 Do they get a lot of links from industry blogs, news sites, or resource pages?
 Pay attention to the Domain Rating (DR) of the linking sites to gauge their authority.
 You can build a list of these high-quality sites and add them to your own outreach list.
 This process helps you understand what’s working for others and replicate their success.

-Find Resource Page Opportunities
+Using Ahrefs to Find Resource Page Links

 Resource pages are pages that curate and list helpful links on a specific topic.
 They are created with the express purpose of linking out, making them a prime target for link building.
 To find them, use the search function within the Backlinks report in Ahrefs.
 Look for referring page URLs that contain words like “resources,” “links,” or “useful tools.”
 If you find a resource page that links to your competitor but not to you, it’s a perfect opportunity.
 As long as you have a relevant and valuable piece of content to offer, you have a great reason to reach out to the site owner and suggest they add your link to their list.